Quantum Dial for High-Harmonic Generation: Results

 With our model, any type of intra-band/decoherence-related perturbation is condensed into a scalar function --- the response function $\mathcal{R}_{S}$ [see Eqs(\ref{main:eq:Rs},\ref{main:eq:j0}-\ref{main:eq:j2}) and Supplementary Material Sections V and VI].
 The emitted current is proportional to the term

 where $\Omega$ is the Rabi frequency.
 In particular, the response function $\mathcal{R}_{S}$ is time-dependent and is also of the exponential form $\exp{( )}$.
-As shown by Eq.(\ref{main:eq:response_illustrate}), $\mathcal{R}_{S}$ enters the electron dynamics in the same way as the action term $S(t_2,t_1)$ [Eq.(\ref{main:eq:S})] described via the Lewenstein model \cite{lewenstein1994theory,boroumand2025strong}.
+As shown by Eq.(\ref{main:eq:response_illustrate}), $\mathcal{R}_{S}$ enters the electron dynamics in the same way as the action term $S(t_1,t_2)$ [Eq.(\ref{main:eq:S})] described via the Lewenstein model \cite{lewenstein1994theory,boroumand2025strong}.
 In the case of (i), where there is no perturbation, the response function simplifies to 1.
-For cases (ii) and (iii), the response functions are denoted by $\mathcal{R}_T(t_2-t_1)$ and $\mathcal{R}_S(t_2,t_1)$, respectively.
-For case (ii) Thermal, $\mathcal{R}_T(t_2-t_1)$ is a complex function, which only depends on the relative time difference $t_2-t_1$.
-On the other hand, for case (iii) BSV, $\mathcal{R}_S(t_2,t_1)$ is a purely real function that depends on $t_1$ and $t_2$.
+For cases (ii) and (iii), the response functions are denoted by $\mathcal{R}_T(t_2-t_1)$ and $\mathcal{R}_S(t_1,t_2)$, respectively.
+For case (ii) Thermal, $\mathcal{R}_T(t_2-t_1)$ is a complex function, which only depends on the relative time difference $t_2-t_1$ [see Supplementary Material Section V Eq.(S90)] \cite{boroumand2025quantum}.
+On the other hand, for case (iii) BSV, $\mathcal{R}_S(t_1,t_2)$ is a purely real function that depends on $t_1$ and $t_2$. { Note that here we focus on the dephasing aspects of BSV light.
+As such, we have traced over the BSV degrees of freedom in the emission current.
+This is equivalent to a partial trace over the density matrix.
+In the reduced density matrix, sideband generation due to mixing of the driving laser and BSV is lost \mbox{\cite{boroumand2025quantum,lemieux2025photon}}.
+The sideband generation can be included in our formalism by calculating the expectation value of $\hat{J}^\dagger\hat{J}$ instead of $\hat{J}$ in this work}.
 To further illustrate the differences, the response functions of cases (ii) and (iii) are presented in Fig.\ref{fig:response_func}\textbf{b,c,d}.
-It is important to notice that the fluctuations of the BSV contain oscillation at twice the carrier frequency ($2\omega_0$), which is the root cause of the even order of harmonics (more details can be found in Fig.\ref{fig:setup_compare}).
+It is important to notice that the BSV-induced response function contains oscillation at twice the carrier frequency ($2\omega_0$), which originates from the variance of the quantum fluctuation \cite{boroumand2025quantum,lemieux2025photon,gerry2023introductory}.
 In Fig.\ref{fig:response_func}\textbf{b}, $\mathcal{R}_T(t_2-t_1)$ has dynamics only lasting around a few femtoseconds, which influences the electron dynamics within an optical cycle.
-In contrast, for $\mathcal{R}_S(t_2,t_1)$, Fig.\ref{fig:response_func}\textbf{c,d} suggests that the memory-dependent (non-Markovian) response persists throughout the entire BSV pulse duration.
+In contrast, for $\mathcal{R}_S(t_1,t_2)$, Fig.\ref{fig:response_func}\textbf{c,d} suggests that the memory-dependent (non-Markovian) response persists throughout the entire BSV pulse duration.